Cynthia Bailey On Divorce Party: Is Phaedra Parks Overreacting For Ratings?

 A post shared by Cynthia Bailey (@cynthiabailey10) on

 “I can completely understand why Phaedra didn’t want a divorce party.
 I just can’t understand why she couldn’t tell Kenya how she felt.
-As “friends on the mend,” they were in a good place to have that conversation.
+As ‘friends on the mend,’ they were in a good place to have that conversation.
 I didn’t want a divorce party either, especially since my husband was actually with us in Hawaii.
 However, once I expressed to the ladies how I felt and knew that Kenya had good intentions, I just looked at it as a new beginnings/rebirth/next chapter party.
 It was a silly, funny party.
-It wasn’t that serious,” Cynthia Bailey explains in her Bravo blog for The Real Housewives of Atlanta.
+It wasn’t that serious,” Cynthia Bailey explained on her Bravo blog for The Real Housewives of Atlanta.

-While Phaedra’s ex-husband is sitting in jail for 8 years for fraud and identity theft, Cynthia Bailey’s estranged husband was on the trip.
+While Phaedra’s ex-husband is sitting in jail for eight years for fraud and identity theft, Cynthia Bailey’s estranged husband was on the trip.
 And he even walked in on the party with the other guys.
 It makes sense that Bailey thought it was in poor taste, as Peter Thomas was on the trip and they are on good terms.
 She would essentially be celebrating the end of their relationship right in front of him.
 One can imagine this would be painful for him to watch.

 But Cynthia Bailey understands why Phaedra would be upset with Kenya, as the split was painful for her children.
 While she does film with her children for The Real Housewives of Atlanta, one can imagine she hasn’t shared what she’s really been going through behind closed doors.
 She wants to remain strong for her children.
-And while Moore may have meant to have the party as a celebration, Parks just walked out.
+And while Moore might have meant to have the party as a celebration, Parks just walked out.

-As it turns out, Cynthia actually has a great relationship with her estranged husband and it sounds like they could talk about things if Peter was really hurt by the whole thing.
+As it turns out, Cynthia actually has a great relationship with her estranged husband, and it sounds like they could talk about things if Peter was really hurt by the whole thing.
 During their trip to Hawaii, they all had a roasting party for Thomas, who was celebrating his birthday.
 And Cynthia held back quite a bit.

 Thanks for all the love Miami????
 I'm out✈️ #cynthiabaileyeyewear #jazzinthegardens2017 #nomakeupmoment #50Cynt